swcarpentry/DEPRECATED-bc/novice/capstones/deseq_capstone/analysis.md

 install.packages("calibrate")
 ```

+# Introduction and data import

+The analysis of an RNAseq experiment begins with sequencing reads in the form of FASTQ files with reads and quality scores.
+These then need to be aligned to a reference genome or transcriptome.
+There are many different alignment tools available, but the process of alignment is both computationally intensive and time-consuming, so we won't cover it today.
+Once reads are aligned, the number of reads mapped to each gene can be counted to produce a counts matrix.
+Again, there are several ways of doing this.
+The best way to find out about the tools that are available and suitable for your research is to look for recent review papers that comapre the different tools.

+The data for this tutorial comes from a PLOS ONE paper, [Genome-Wide Transcriptional Profiling of Skin and Dorsal Root Ganglia after Ultraviolet-B-Induced Inflammation](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0093338)[1], and the raw data can be downloaded from [GEO](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE54413).

+This data has already been downloaded and aligned.
+The command line tool [featureCounts](http://bioinf.wehi.edu.au/featureCounts/) was used to count reads mapped to human genes from the Ensembl annotation (available for download [here](http://www.ensembl.org/info/data/ftp/index.html)).

-The data is provided in a .txt file.
+The output from this tool is provided in the `counts.txt` file.
 Have a look at this file in the shell, using `head`.

-Import the data as a `data.frame` and examine it again.
+Import the data into R as a `data.frame` and examine it again.
 You can set the arguments of `read.table` to import the first row as a header giving the column names, and the first column as row names.

 ```r